santanen/simple_backup/README.md

 # simple_backup
-An rsync/ssh based backup script with configuration options for multiple endpoints and directory structures for each.
+An rsync/ssh based backup script with configuration options for multiple endpoints and directory structures for each. *Simpe_backup* is inspired by Mike Rubel's http://www.mikerubel.org/computers/rsync_snapshots/.
+Read it to understand the approach.

 Features